A couple weekends ago I finally got around to creating a website for a new side hustle of mine; non-fiction book editing.

 (If you find a theme through Google or another marketplace, you’ll use the zip installer shown.)

-In the past I’ve used sites like FabThemes.com, which is where I found the theme for the latest version of Side Hustle Nation.
+In the past I’ve used sites like FabThemes.com, which is where I found the previous theme for Side Hustle Nation.
+(Today I’m running GeneratePress.)

 Searching for the perfect theme is something you can spend DAYS on, but I was determined to go “Lean Startup-style” and move quickly.
 The One Engine theme was one of the first ones I looked at and I thought it was really cool.